nicsuzor/wikijuris/ausip/trade-mark-overview.markdown

 [^AUTOREPLACEDTMAs6ENDREPLACE]: _TMA_ s 6

-The legal requirements for colours to be trade marks are
+The legal requirements for colours to be trade marks are that it:

 1.	needs to be distinctive; and
 2.	needs to be used as a trade mark.

-In order for a colour to be distinctive it needs to be capable to distinguish goods and services from other products and services and can't be the submissive element of the trade mark.

 In order for a colour to be distinctive it needs to be capable to distinguish goods and services from other products and services.
 To determine whether a colour is being used as a trade mark an objective analysis of the purpose and nature of the use of the colour must be undertaken.
 The colour must be used as a ‘ badge of honour’ to distinguish the product form those of other competitors.

-**Video overview by Emily Rees on [Colour Marks](https://www.youtube.com/watch?v=6-gnP8tkRwk)**

 **Video overview by Kate Clinton on [Colour Marks](https://www.youtube.com/watch?v=CNl9ncEadXM)**